MYTH: Raw-Fed Animals Pose a Significant Health Risk To Humans

 This is a myth made possible by our society’s pathological fear of bacteria.
 Of the millions of bacteria on this earth, it is estimated that less than 1% are harmful.
 Media and society as a whole have played up bacteria, painting it as an evil nemesis that must be stomped out with disinfectants, antibacterial everything, and unnecessary vaccination.
 This has resulted in the emergence of super-bacteria and “super-viruses”, no thanks to the improper use of antibiotics and the plethora of antibacterial soaps and products.
 Developmental biologists have recently learned that bacterial exposure is absolutely necessary for the development of a healthy immune system, among other things.
 Humans and dogs have evolved in the presence of bacteria, and insisting on a sterile environment has created more damage than good.
 So where does this intersect with raw feeding?

 Anti-raw people protest that raw-fed dogs pose a serious health risk to immunocompromised people and people with auto-immune disorders.
 Oddly enough, it is these immunocompromised people who have a better understanding of the important role nutrition plays in strengthening the immune system.
-A quick tour of the Yahoo!
-Rawfeeding group will reveal quite a few people who have an auto-immune disorder but have been feeding their dogs raw for many years with no ill results whatsoever.
-Anti-raw people (vets included) make it sound like immuno-compromised people (and most other people) are incapable of properly handling raw meat and cleaning up afterwards.
-The solution proposed—do not feed raw meaty bones!—is absurdly condescending (they assume we cannot clean up after ourselves and are incapable of feeding our dogs because we lack a credential in pet nutrition), and skips the most logical step: simply observe proper hygiene and use the same precautions you use in preparing your own meat.
+A quick tour of some of the social media Raw Feeding groups will reveal quite a few people who have an auto-immune disorder themselves but have been feeding their dogs raw for many years with no ill results whatsoever.
+Anti-raw people (veterinarians included) make it sound like immuno-compromised people (and most other people) are some how more incapable of properly handling raw meat and cleaning up afterwards.
+So what do they propose?—do not feed raw meaty bones!—This is absurdly condescending to assume we cannot clean up after ourselves and are incapable of feeding our dogs because we lack a credential in pet nutrition.
+This proposal to just not feed raw, skips the most logical step: simply observe proper hygiene and use the same precautions you use in preparing your own meat.
 It is not that difficult, honestly.

-For articles on the risk of salmonella infection and rawfed pets, here are a couple for you:
+For more articles on the risk of salmonella infection and raw fed pets, here are a couple more for you: